BergQuester/v8tr.github.io/_posts/2018-07-09-atomic-properties.md

 `NSLock` and its companion `NSRecursiveLock` are Objective-C lock classes.
 They correspond to *Mutex* and *Recursive Lock* and don't have their Swift counterparts.

 A lower-level C `pthread_mutex_t` is also available in Swift.
-It can be configures both as a mutex and a recursive lock.
+It can be configured both as a mutex and a recursive lock.

 #### Spin Lock

-Since iOS 10 `OSSpinLock` has been deprecated and now there is no exact match to the spin lock concept in Swift.
+`OSSpinLock` has been deprecated in iOS 10 and now there is no exact match to a spin lock in Swift.
 The closest replacement is `os_unfair_lock` which doesn't spin on contention, but instead waits in the kernel to be awoken by an unlock.
-Thus, it has lower CPU impact than the spin lock does, but makes starvation of waiters a possibility.
+Thus, it has lower CPU impact than the spin lock does, but makes [starvation of waiters](https://en.wikipedia.org/wiki/Dining_philosophers_problem) a possibility.

 #### Read-write lock

-`pthread_rwlock_t` is a read-write lock that can be used in Swift.
+`pthread_rwlock_t` is a lower-level read-write lock that can be used in Swift.

 ### Semaphore

 `DispatchSemaphore` provides an implementation of a semaphore.
-It makes little sense to use semaphore for designing atomic properties in Swift, so it is listed here for the sake of completeness.
+It is listed here for the sake of completeness, as it makes little sense to use semaphore for designing atomic properties.

 ### Implementing Atomic Property using Locks